4 Key Nonfiction Reading Skills to Teach

 Resources to Use When Teaching Nonfiction Reading Skills

-I’ve always used the graphic organizer in this bundle to scaffold the process for them.
+I’ve always used the graphic organizers in this bundle to scaffold the process for them.
 With practice, eventually they get the hang of it.

 The set of graphic organizers for fiction and nonfiction texts that has been linked throughout the post is shared several times for good reason.
 They’re great for reteaching and going over in detail in small groups.
 They can be used with any book or text, and they break down important nonfiction reading skills very effectively!